• Skip to primary navigation

 The kind of dog that you want to take camping is:

-• Obedient and with perfect recall — or kept on a leash at all times for the sake of wildlife and their own safety.
+- Obedient and with perfect recall — or kept on a leash for the sake of wildlife and their safety.

-You can find these traits in all kinds of breeds, but here are some specific suggestions that fit the bill.
+You can find these traits in various breeds, but some specific suggestions fit the bill.

 1. Border Collie

 Border collies are incredibly intelligent and athletic.
-This can lead to aggression if they are bored and understimulated, so they particularly benefit from outdoor adventures.
+If bored and understimulated, they can become aggressive, so they particularly benefit from outdoor adventures.

-They aren’t too big and they’re known for their obedience.
-Just be careful if you encounter any livestock, which can trigger their instinct to herd.
-(In fact, all dogs should be on leads at all times when livestock are close by!)
+They aren’t too big, and they’re known for their obedience.
+Be careful if you encounter any livestock, which can trigger their instinct to herd.
+(In fact, all dogs should always be on leads when livestock are close by!)

-Australian Shepherds also are excellent herding dogs with traits similar to those of Border Collies, though Australian Shepherds are a bit bigger and can be a bit more aggressive (though it massively depends on their education).
+Australian Shepherds are also excellent herding dogs with traits similar to those of Border Collies, though they are a bit bigger and can be a bit more aggressive (though this massively depends on their education).

 2. Siberian Husky